PGelss/scikit_tt/README.md

 ### 5.2 Transformed data tensors

-Given time-series data and a set of basis functions, **scikit-tt** provides methods to construct the counterparts of tranformed basis matrices, so-called transformed data tensors.
+Given time-series data and a set of basis functions, **Scikit-TT** provides methods to construct the counterparts of tranformed basis matrices, so-called transformed data tensors.
 The algorithms in [*transform.py*](scikit_tt/data_driven/transform.py) include general basis decompositions [[10](README.md#11-references)], coordinate- and function-major decompositions [[7](README.md#11-references)], as well as an approach to construct transformed data tensors using higher-order CUR decompositions (HOCUR) [[10, 11](README.md#11-references)].
 Furthermore, different basis functions which are typicall used can be found in the module.

 ```
 constant_function ........ constant function